learnelixir/learnelixir.github.io/source/_posts/2014-10-04-build-web-app-with-elixir.markdown

 ### Create books index page view

-Next thing we will need to do is to create an index page for books listing.
-First, create folder book inside ``web/template``.
+Next thing that we will need to do is to create an index page for books listing.
+First, create folder ``book`` inside ``web/template``.

 ```bash
 mkdir web/templates/book